rkumarchou/KodeKloud/frontend/README.md

-# AngularKodecloud
+# AngularKodeKloud

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.20.

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+### Steps to run angular app
+change directory to 'frontend'

+npm install

+ng serve

+after following the above steps you can see the application up and running on localhost:4200 (this angular app is using the above localhost:5000 flask server as backend you can change it to any other backend server using the environments/environment.ts file)

 ## Code scaffolding